vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 icon: lightbulb
 ---

-With `vuepress-plugin-auto-catalog`, you can easily gets automatically generated catalog pages for your theme.
+With `vuepress-plugin-auto-catalog`, you can easily get automatically generated catalog pages for your theme.

 ## Controlling Catalog